 If so, please submit the following information to participate in the class action:

-If you or a loved one were implanted with an Allergan tissue expander or breast implant and were later diagnosed with BIA-ALCL and would like to learn more about participating in a class action lawsuit, please submit your information via the form on this webpage.
+If you believe you are a victim of the Inclusive Access business model, and would like to participate in a class action lawsuit regarding these actions, please submit your information via the form on this webpage.

-This website is not associated with nor authorized by Allergan or any affiliated companies.
+This website is not associated with nor authorized by Inclusive Access or any affiliated companies.